-These financial statements have been prepared in accordance and compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") in effect at January 1, 2018.
+These financial statements have been prepared in accordance and compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") in effect at January 1, 2021.

 IFRS was applied on a going concern basis, which assumes that the Corporation will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a forced liquidation.
-The Corporation has a net comprehensive loss for the year of \$148,023 (2017 - \$2,445,483), an accumulated deficit of \$6,062,944 (2017 - \$5,914,921) and cash in flows from operating activities of \$35,410, (2017 - cash used of \$60,811).
+For the year ended December 31, 2021, the Corporation had a net income of \$111,492 (2020 - loss of \$418,954) and cash flows from operating activities of \$63,884 (2020 - negative cashflow of \$204,784) and, as at December 31, 2021, had an accumulated deficit of \$6,474,180 (2020 - \$6,585,672).

+Recent developments of COVID-19 and global oil price fluctuation have also impacted the Corporation's profitability.
 These financial statements do not give effect to adjustments that would be necessary to the carrying amounts and classifications of assets and liabilities should the Corporation be unable to continue as a going concern.